 How do you prepare for LASIK?

 There really isn’t much you need to do to prepare for LASIK.
 The thing that was tough for me was being out of my contacts for 5-7 days before the surgery because I didn’t like being in my glasses.

 View this post on Instagram

 Today’s the day...
 I’m getting LASIK at @manneyeinst!
 I am beyond excited to not have to worry about glasses and contacts anymore — especially while traveling 🤓! .
 While I am nervous, I know I’m in good hands 🙏🏼 @manneyeinst is one of the best and highest rated!
 96% of patients report seeing 20/20 or better immediately after having LASIK at Mann Eye Institute! .
 I will be sharing my experience with y’all from start to finish — be sure to check out my IG stories or the LASIK highlight in my bio.
 Please don’t hesitate to reach out if you’re curious or have any questions! @manneye_atx #MannEyePartner #manneyeinstitute #lasiksurgery

 Day of, they advise you to dress comfortably and no make-up, jewelry, or perfume/cologne is best.
 Really, you should treat your surgery day as you would any normal day!

 Does LASIK hurt?

-This was probably the #1 most asked question: NO, LASIK does not hurt!
+This was probably the #1 most asked question and the thing everyone wanted to know about getting LASIK surgery: NO, LASIK does not hurt!
 And that is saying a lot coming from me because I am an absolute wimp when it comes to pain.